 As busy working parents ourselves, we know that the combination of food and toddlers can be, well, challenging to say the least.

-Just as you think they have them all figured out, they go and throw a spanner in the works and change their minds all over again!
-And usually, just as you’ve stocked up on whatever their ‘favourite’ thing was (this week).
+Just as you think they have them all figured out, they go and change their minds all over again!
+And usually, just as you've stocked up on whatever their 'favorite' thing was (this week).

-We thought we’d put our heads together and share with you a few hacks we’ve learned along this wild journey of parenting when it comes to getting toddlers to just eat their tea…
+We thought we'd put our heads together and share with you a few hacks we've learned along this wild journey of parenting, when it comes to getting toddlers to just eat their dinner...

 Master the three Ts

 Taste, texture and temperature are all really important when it comes to fussy eaters.
 Anything slightly different can cause a meltdown, so make sure it's all mixed thoroughly to help prevent fussiness.